boekkooi/TwigJackBundle/doc/twig-doctrine-loader.md

 The above configuration will add a custom loader for any template that starts with `db://`.

 To make your loader i18n compatible, set the `locale_callable` option to a service id in the container.
-This service must return a callable that returns the locale string.
+This service must return a [callable](http://php.net/manual/en/language.types.callable.php) that when called returns a locale/string.

 Example
 -------------